JupiterBroadcasting/jupiterbroadcasting.com/test/Readme.md

-# Jupuiter Brodcasting Site End to End Tests
+# Jupiter Broadcasting Site End to End Tests

 These tests are setup using the [playwright](https://playwright.dev/python/docs/writing-tests) framework.
 They are intended to run on each commit to verify the site is working in expected order